Sandbird/Dayz.Epoch.3d.Editor.Live.Mission/README.md

 I've included the Deploy bike and Self bloodbag scripts in the pack...just to see how easy it is to add/run/debug them.
 (Check the youtube video).

 And a personal note....You will NEVER find an easier way to code stuff for Dayz....period.
 I've been begging both here and on Opendayz for a Guru to point me to the right direction for fast coding/debugging code in  Dayz and i got nothing.
-Only some debuggers for a glorified diag_log option.
 This is the fastest way to write code and see it action.

+Hope this code will help you write code faster and easier :)